MarkMa512/tech-stack/java/JavaCheatsheet.md

 ## Java Data Types

 ### Primitive Data Types
+There are in total 8 primitive data types in Java.

 | Data Type | Size | Description |
 | --- | --- | --- |